manuelmohr/PhotoStick/readme.md

     - This enables backlight toggling from software
     - https://learn.adafruit.com/adafruit-2-8-tft-touch-shield-v2/backlight-touch-irq#
 - Solder the two LED strips into one
-    - TODO
-- Solder LED data wire to data pin 2
+- Solder LED data wire to data pin 2 of Arduino
-    - TODO
 - Connect LED shield to Arduino
 - Flash software